59alireza59/Quantitative-Finance/README.md

 # Quantitative-Finance
-This Quantitative Finance Engineering Project contains Option Pricing and Estimation of Financial Models with R
+This Quantitative Finance Engineering project involves option pricing and estimation of financial models using R

 ## Abstract:
-This work programs an application of option pricing theory to real data computing different operations on stock and option prices.
-Despite the existence of some unacceptable assumptions in real leading to some weaknesses for the theory interpretation, this programming work attempts to present a valuable statistical framework with analytical perspective, instead.
-For doing this, different explorative techniques i.e. clustering and lead-laggards estimation were used to detect some similarities among famous companies in the financial services market, and correspondingly, it shows which of them likely is the market leader as well.
-Furthermore, this programming check if and how values corresponded to applications of the Black and Scholes model and the Monte Carlo method to price some options, diverge from corresponding market prices.
-Those values also let us to determine what the main reasons for this divergence are and based on which assumptions.
-Then, to figure out the best model that to interpret the path followed by the time series of the prices, the AIC method is hired considering some well-known models: Geometric Brownian motion (GBM), Vasicek (VAS), Cox–Ingersoll–Ross (CIR) and CKLS.
-Finally, a different method for option pricing, so-called the Lèvy market model is used.
-The main reason to select Lèvy market model is that the model takes into account all characteristics that lie outside of the standard Black and Scholes’ assumptions such as some typical feature of prices as jumps, changes in volatility and non-normality of returns.
+This project programmes an application of option pricing theory to real data, calculating various operations on stock and option prices.
+Despite the existence of some unacceptable assumptions in reality, which lead to some weaknesses in the theoretical interpretation, this programming work attempts instead to provide a valuable statistical framework with an analytical perspective.
+To this end, various exploratory techniques, such as clustering and lead-lagard estimation, have been used to identify some similarities between well-known firms in the financial services market and, accordingly, to show which of them is likely to be the market leader.
+The programme also checks whether and how the values obtained by using the Black and Scholes model and the Monte Carlo method to value some options differ from the corresponding market prices.
+These values also allow us to identify the main reasons for this divergence and the assumptions on which they are based.
+The AIC method is then used to find the best model for interpreting the path of the time series of prices, taking into account some well-known models: Geometric Brownian Motion (GBM), Vasicek (VAS), Cox-Ingersoll-Ross (CIR) and CKLS.
+Finally, another option pricing method, the Lèvy market model, is used.
+The main reason for choosing the Lèvy market model is that it takes into account all the features that lie outside the standard Black and Scholes assumptions, such as some typical price features such as jumps, changes in volatility and non-normality of returns.

 ## Intro: